normanandsons/finsemble-adapter/README.md

-# NORMAN & SONS Finsemble Adapter
+# NORMAN & SONS Finsemble Library

 The NORMAN & SONS Finsemble library provides a few useful things for Finsemble projects:-

-1. Methods for publishing and subscribing to FDC3 messages that wrap a test for Finsemble (to reduce the code complexity of Finsemble-enabled apps that must work both when running in a Finsemble "desktop agent" and stand-alone in a browser).
+1. Finsemble-enabled web apps often need to work both in Finsemble and in a browser.
+The library includes methods for publishing and subscribing to FDC3 messages that wrap a test for Finsemble (to reduce code complexity of applications that constantly having to test for Finsemble).

-2. A React application wrapper that waits for Finsemble to load (and for the Finsemble to inject the header) before initializing the applicaiton.
-(Finsemble's onready event fires before the header is injected.)
+2. Finsemble's onready event fires before the header is injected.
+This can cause layout problems in web applicaitons.
+The library includes a wrapper that waits for Finsemble to inject the header before initializing the applicaiton.

 ## Installation and Usage